Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-UOKVbH99zdo.md

 ### Transcript

-> second series also made by you guys didn't know that i really enjoyed it yep yeah no second two is great game no like for real though guys check out sanctum 2. like actually it's a good game it's a very good game play with friends it's very good
+> second series also made by you guys didn't know that I really enjoyed it yep yeah no second two is great game no like for real though guys check out sanctum 2. like actually it's a good game it's a very good game play with friends it's very good